alexbagirov/test/README.md

 #### From Precompiled Package (recommended)
 1. Head over to the latest release and grab the most suitable package for you.
-2. The last thing you need is to open the file you've just downloaded.
+2. Run the file you've just downloaded.
 3. Done'n'done :saxophone::turtle:

 #### Using The Source Code
-You can download the latest code from `master` using the special button on this page. _**Caution**_: there might be some errors even on master branch so we do not want you to use this code without any special occasion.
-Releases are just fine for you because of that :smiley_cat:
+You can download the latest code from `master` using the special button on this page.
+_**Caution**_: development version is unstable and may contain errors of any kind.
+To improve security and user experience, we **highly** recommend you not to use the source code directly, but instead grab a packages from _Releases_ :smiley_cat:

 #### Packet Manager
 Coming later :zap: